Jayesh2598/DB-Address-Book-System/README.md

 `SELECT City, COUNT(City) FROM address_book GROUP BY City;`
 ### Count of contacts from a particular State
 `SELECT State, COUNT(State) FROM address_book GROUP BY State;`

+## UC8- Retrieve alphabetically sorted entries by name for a particular city
+`SELECT * FROM address_book WHERE city='Thane' ORDER BY FirstName;`